saucelabs/sauce-docs/docs/testrunner-toolkit/configuration/espresso.md

 The path to the app.
 The default directory is `{project-root}/apps/filename.apk`, and the property supports expanded environment variables to designate the path, as shown in the following examples, or an already uploaded app reference.
 Supports \*.apk and \*.aab files.

-:::caution AAB Files Must be Resigned
+:::caution AAB App Signing
-If you supply an .aab file, Sauce Labs must extract the .apk, which necessitates resigning and instrumenting both the `app` and `testApp` in order to maintain matching signatures, without which tests will fail.
+To install an \*.apk app that is extracted from an \*.aab file, Sauce Labs must sign the \*.apk using its own signature.
+In such cases, Sauce Labs signs both the `app` and `testApp` to ensure matching signatures, even if instrumentation is disabled.
+Otherwise, the app installation will fail.

-If your testing requires you to disable instrumentation on private devices, consider using .apk files for your `app` and `testApp`.
 :::

 ```yaml